alpyalti/Issuefy/issuefy-mvp-prd.md

 ### 13.1 Project Setup

-Users can create and manage a project: create, edit details, delete, add/remove competitors, add/remove keywords.
+Users can create and manage a project: create, edit details, delete, capture an optional company profile, and add, edit, and remove competitors and keywords.

 Acceptance criteria:

 * A logged-in user can create a project (lazy user upsert runs first).
 * A project can be created in under 2 minutes.
 * A project must have at least one competitor or at least three keywords before monitoring starts.
+The company profile is optional and does not count toward this requirement.
+* A competitor can be added by entering only its website URL, with auto-discovered details shown for confirmation (section 13.11).
+* The company profile can be skipped; the product works with competitors and keywords only.
-* User can see competitors and keywords in project settings.
+* User can see, edit, and remove competitors and keywords in project settings, and edit or remove the company profile.

 ### 13.2 Competitor Tracking

+Competitors are added by website URL.
+On add, Issuefy enriches the entry with basic info and social account links (section 13.11), which the user confirms or edits before it is saved.

 Issuefy scrapes competitor websites daily via the ScraperAPI standard endpoint.
 For each competitor URL: fetch the page, extract title, meta description (if available), headings, and main page text; store the source URL, scrape timestamp, content snippet, and cleaned text in Neon; optionally archive raw HTML to R2.